 "They ultimately undermine the constitution, and the invalid who has been in the habit of having recourse to mercurial preparations for the purpose of correcting the secretion of the liver, or carrying off bile, generally falls a sacrifice to premature breaking up of the system.
-The viscera, on which they for a few months may act beneficially, at length becomes insusceptible of their action; the habit becomes leuco-phlegmatic, and the vital powers gradually sink.
-From the soft, spongy state of the viscera, an effusion of serum takes place in the cellular substance, which advances to general dropsy, with a most disordered condition of the nervous system."
+The viscera, on which they for a few months may act beneficially, at length becomes insusceptible to their action; the habit becomes leuco-phlegmatic, and the vital powers gradually sink.
+From the soft, spongy state of the viscera an effusion of serum takes place in the cellular substance, which advances to general dropsy, with a most disordered condition of the nervous system."

-Certain it is that mercury, and all other means which tend to depress the vital functions, renders the body not only more liable to disease, but less able to bear up against its effects when it does come on.
+Certain it is that mercury, and all other means which tend to depress the vital functions, render the body not only more liable to disease, but less able to bear up against its effects when it does come on.
 A deplorable case, verifying this fact, occurred in April, 1863, in which month died the Right Hon.
-Sir G. C. Lewis, Bart., M.P., Secretary of State for War.
-Shortly afterwards there appeared the following paragraph in the newspapers, referring to his premature and lamented decease:-
+Sir G. C. LEWIS, Bart., M.P., Secretary of State for War.
+Shortly afterwards there appeared the following paragraph in the newspapers, referring to his premature and lamented decease :- "The recent death of a most amiable man and valued statesman, it is rumoured, was